Common questions about coronavirus and prostate cancer

 • clinical trial drugs that affect the immune system, such as olaparib (Lynparza®) or pembrolizumab (Keytruda®).

-If you're having one of these treatments, or have stopped having one of them in the last three months, you should continue to take the precautions you are comfortable with to protect yourself and speak to your medical team about any concerns you have.
+If you're having one of these treatments, or have stopped having one of them in the last three months, you should continue to take the precautions you are comfortable with to protect yourself.

 Although most coronavirus related restrictions have now been removed, it’s really important that you follow the advice of your medical team.
 They may suggest you take other steps to protect yourself, depending on your own situation.